mpalmer79/VeriFlow/docs/build.md

 2. Files modified
 3. Files added
 4. Migration files
-5. Tests added/updated
+5. Tests updated/added
 6. Remaining limitations
-7. Expected CI runtime improvement
+7. If Playwright was added to CI, explain runtime impact and why it is acceptable

-Now begin by inspecting the repository and implementing Phase 10.
+Now begin by inspecting the repository and identifying exact files to modify.